-The Reflection House is a project completed in 2015 by Henkin Shavit Architecture & Design.
+The Reflection House is a project completed in 2015 by Henkin Shavit Studio.
 This old stone house is located in the city of Safed, Israel and it is representative for the combination of preservation and modernization.

 The architect’s description: A residential private house for preservation that has been re-designed and planed anew in the old city of Safed.
 The web of crowded housing of old stone buildings in the old quarter of Safed is a complex context dictating a dialogue between the old and the new, between preservation and renewal and between the traditional and the trendy.